 Visual Arts Center | Entrance Gallery

-Bria, now 11, has donated over $13,550 to support endangered species and conservation.
+Bria, now 11, has donated more than $14,000 to support endangered species and conservation.
 She is a founding member of the of the Endangered Species Coalition's Endangered Species Youth Activists (ESYA) Network.
-A proud recipient of the Points of Lights award, a 2017 Young Eco-Hero Award winner, a member of the Jane Goodall's Roots and Shoots Program and the winner of IFAW's Animal Hero Award in 2016.
+Neff is also a proud recipient of the Points of Light award, a 2017 Young Eco-Hero Award winner, a member of the Jane Goodall's Roots and Shoots Program and the winner of IFAW's Animal Hero Award in 2016.
 She has won many art awards such as Doodle for Google, SD Jr. Duck Stamp, State Fish, Celebrating Art and the Get to Know Art Contest.
 She has painted over 200 species and supports the International Fund for Animal Welfare, the Wolf Conservation Center in New York, Dr. Jane Goodall’s Roots and Shoots Programs and the Wildlife Warriors in Australia with the proceeds of her paintings.

 A reception for this exhibition with a short artist talk was held Friday, April 6 in the Entrance Gallery.